 Finally, all portable devices should be equipped with encryption to protect the data on the devices.
 These relatively inexpensive tools will make it harder for data to be lost through inappropriate data management practices and will help protect against breaches of student and employee data.

 Don’t lose sight of cybersecurity

-While 2020 has been a year of unprecedented change, some things have remained relatively unchanged.
+While the pandemic created unprecedented change in higher education, some things have remained relatively unchanged.
 The cyber threats of the past few years are continuing to affect colleges and universities even in the remote workforce, and the simple rules and tools for building institutional resilience against these risks remain readily available.

 The world of higher education cybersecurity has faced its share of new challenges and pressures in the past year, but you can’t ignore the persistent threats building over the past decade.
 If your internal IT team is feeling the strain, our team of information security experts at Collegis Education can help!